djcloudking/terraform-projects/Terraform Skills/EC2/ec2.md

 - At your right side, copy the AMI number and exit the page.

-### Open Visual Studio Code or another code editor
+## Step 2: Open Visual Studio Code or another code editor

 - Create a folder called EC2